ArsenAghajanyan/dynamics-365ce-javascript-snippets/README.md

 ## Features

 This extension includes all the methods specified in the official Dynamics 365 Customer Engagement v9 documentation.
-It follows the naming of the documentation
+It follows the naming specified in the documentation (executionContext, formContext, etc.)

-See the [CHANGELOG](javascript-snippets/blob/master/CHANGELOG.md){:target="_blank" rel="noopener"} for the latest changes
+See the <a href="https://github.com/ArsenAghajanyan/dynamics-365ce-javascript-snippets/blob/master/CHANGELOG.md" target="_blank">CHANGELOG</a> for the latest changes.

 ## Resources

-[Official Dynamics 365 Customer Engagement Documentation](https://docs.microsoft.com/en-us/dynamics365/customer-engagement/developer/clientapi/reference){:target="_blank" rel="noopener"}
+<a href="https://docs.microsoft.com/en-us/dynamics365/customer-engagement/developer/clientapi/reference" target="_blank">Official Dynamics 365 Customer Engagement Documentation</a>
-[Github Extension Link](https://github.com/ArsenAghajanyan/dynamics-365ce-javascript-snippets){:target="_blank" rel="noopener"}
+<a href="https://github.com/ArsenAghajanyan/dynamics-365ce-javascript-snippets" target="_blank">Github Extension Link</a>